BY-LAWS

 Obligations

 (b) Unless excused by the Board of Directors, each new member shall be required to attend all parades, meetings and regularly scheduled functions of the organization, for the first year.
-The Board of Directors shall, at their next regular meeting, review each absenteeism, and may revoke membership.
-The decision of the board of directors must be reported to the members, at the regular meeting.
+If probationary member is not able to attend scheduled Posse event, probationary member must contact the Captain or Lieutenant to inform them they will not be attending the scheduled event.
+The Board of Directors shall, at their next regular meeting, review each absenteeism and may revoke membership.
+The decision of the board of directors must be reported to the members at the regular meeting.

 Section 4